ory/docs/docs/kratos/concepts/index.md

 Full-stack software projects come with some overhead:

 - the software has a large disk, CPU, and memory footprint;
-- while scaling and clustering for High Availability is possible, it is complex since inter-process-communication for caches and other features is required for example using protocols such as [JGroups](http://jgroups.org/); and
+- while scaling and clustering for High Availability is possible, it's complex since inter-process-communication for caches and other features is required for example using protocols such as [JGroups](http://jgroups.org/); and
 - starting off with pre-defined use cases is easy, yet customization and